 Anxiety can also cause distorted reality as a symptom, and that symptom may be so severe that some worry they are losing touch with the world.
 In the end, it's often simply anxiety.

 All Anxiety is Distorted Reality

-Anxiety disorders all produce their own distorted reality, both as a symptom and as a function of what anxiety truly is.
-If you haven't taken my free 7 minute anxiety test yet, make sure you do to ensure you understand why anxiety affects you.
+Anxiety disorders all produce their own distorted reality, both as a symptom and as a function of what anxiety really is.

 Most people with anxiety don't realize how often anxiety is distorting their mindset.
 That's because the human brain and cognition are more complicated than it seems.
 Anxiety changes the chemical messenger levels in your brain, and when it does it causes your mind to perceive things differently, even though it feels entirely natural for you.

 But when most people talk about distorted reality, they're talking about a phenomenon known as "derealization."
 Derealization is a defense mechanism of the brain during times of extreme anxiety, most often during panic attacks although they may occur to anyone that is under intense stress.

 This type of reality distortion is different for each individual, and its cause is not entirely clear.
 It's likely that the mind simply shuts down certain components during extreme stress, because otherwise the intensity of that stress would be too damaging to the brain.
 It simply tunes out the world instead, and that leaves the individual suffering from that anxiety to feel as though something is off about the world.